Malaysian Siamese

-The Malaysian Siamese or Thai Malaysians are an ethnicity or community who principally resides in Peninsular Malaysia which is a relatively homogeneous cultural region to Southern Burma and Southern Thailand but was separated by the Anglo-Siamese Treaty of 1909 between the United Kingdom and the Kingdom of Siam.
+The Malaysian Siamese (Malay: Orang Siam Malaysia) are an ethnicity or community who principally resides in Peninsular Malaysia which is a relatively homogeneous cultural region to southern Burma and southern Thailand but was separated by the Anglo-Siamese Treaty of 1909 between the United Kingdom and the Kingdom of Siam.
 The treaty established the modern Malaysia-Thailand Border which starts from Golok River in Kelantan and ends at Padang Besar in Perlis.
+Before this, there was a mass migration of Siamese from Nakhon Si Thammarat to the northern Malay states seeking refuge following a civil war waged by Taksin of Thonburi against Nakhon ruler Nu in 1769.

 Demographics

 In 2000, the national statistics cited 50,211 individuals of Siamese ethnicity in Malaysia.
 Among these, 38,353 (or 76.4% of them) hold Malaysian citizenship.

 Culture

 The Malaysian Siamese community share cultural similarities with the natives who inhabit the Malay Peninsula.
 Community activities, ethnolinguistic identity and languages spoken by Malaysian Siamese are similar to their brethren in the fourteen provinces of Southern Thailand as well as the southernmost Burmese.

 The Malaysian Siamese lead a way of life similar to other Malaysian Malays.
 Malaysian Siamese still have the strong belief and practices of Buddhism while the Malaysian Malays have adopted Islam since the 14th century.
-The Malaysian Siamese are well established in the northernmost states of Malaysia, namely Perlis, Kedah, Perak, Penang, Terengganu and Kelantan.
+The Malaysian Siamese are well established in the northernmost states of Malaysia, namely Perlis, Kedah, Penang, Perak and Kelantan.
 One could not differentiate a Malay or a Siamese if they are not speaking their mother tongue.
 The only distinctive mark among them is their religion and language.
 Otherwise Malaysian Siamese are like Malays as they also speak fluent local Malay dialects.
 Majority of Malaysian Siamese can read and write in Thai because there is Thai language learning and teaching in the schools which were established inside the village temples since 1943.
 They also often follow news in Thailand, watch Thai dramas and listen to Thai music.

 The Malaysian Siamese often get patronage from the state governments for their community's well-being.
 Often, temples are given generous fundings by Thailand's government.
 Their community are also known for the making of traditional medicine.